 If your organisation has fewer than 250 employees, it can publish and report voluntarily but is not obliged to do so.
 Choosing to report your gender pay gap information voluntarily can send a powerful message about your organisation’s commitment to transparency and equality in the workplace.

 The figures must be calculated using a specific reference date - this is called the ‘snapshot date’.
 The snapshot date each year is:

 - 5 April for businesses and charities

 Organisations must publish within a year of the snapshot date.
-For example, businesses and charities must publish by 4 April each year.
+Businesses and charities must publish by 4 April each year.
 Public sector organisations must publish by 30 March each year.
 Organisations can publish their data at any time before the deadline.

 Your organisation will be a ‘relevant employer’ and must publish and report if it has 250 or more employees who are based in England, Scotland or Wales on the relevant snapshot date.
 If your organisation is based overseas, you will be required to report gender pay gap data if your organisation employed 250 or more people subject to English, Scottish or Welsh employment law on the snapshot date.

 If your organisation is a ‘relevant employer’ and runs multiple payrolls (for example payrolls for different departments or business functions), you must merge relevant data from all your payrolls and report one set of figures for your organisation.

 Private sector group structures

 Private sector organisations that are part of a group must report individually if they are ‘relevant employers’.